-<TX2>Assess emerging project processes and outcomes: Ongoing feedback and assessment is vital.
+Assess emerging project processes and outcomes: Ongoing feedback and assessment are vital.
 Build in opportunities for reflection, peer feedback and revision.
 Can students share prototypes of their digital products?
 Can you support them to recognise if they are working effectively as a team?
-How can you support them to make connections to the underlying curriculum knowledge?
+How can you support them in making connections to the underlying curriculum knowledge?

-<TX2>Evaluation: You may evaluate the end piece of work created by students, the way they have worked together and the skills used to undertake different stages of the project.
+Evaluation: You may evaluate the end piece of work created by students, the way they have worked together and the skills used to undertake different stages of the project.
 You can validate what the students have learned and identify areas for future development.

-<TX2>If you would like detailed information and case studies on PBL there are online resources provided by numerous organisations including Edutopia, PBLworks and the UK-based Edge Foundation.
+If you would like detailed information and case studies on PBL, there are online resources provided by numerous organisations, including Edutopia, PBLWorks and the UK-based Edge Foundation.

-<H1>Creatively Overcoming Limitations to PBL
+Creatively overcoming limitations to PBL

-<TX1>This section considers barriers to PBL and provides tips and strategies that have been used by other educators and researchers to overcome these in the context of computing.
+This section considers barriers to PBL and provides tips and strategies that have been used by other educators and researchers to overcome them in the context of computing.

-<TX2>Sustaining the effort - Time challenges: In research on barriers to undertaking projects in schools, teachers commonly cite time restrictions due to curriculum pressures.
-Resnick and Rusk (2020) suggest that if possible, double lessons are helpful for hands-on coding work and to allow the design process time to unfold.
+Sustaining the effort – Time challenges: In research on barriers to undertaking projects in schools, teachers commonly cite time restrictions due to curriculum pressures.
+Resnick and Rusk (2020) suggest that, if possible, double lessons are helpful for hands-on coding work and to allow the design process time to unfold.
 They also advocate that at times a whole term should be devoted to undertaking a project.
 This sustained effort allows pupils to return to tweak and improve trickier coding and design challenges, thus supporting an iterative approach.
-In addition, cross-curricular projects may free up more time by linking with other subjects which are allocated more time, especially in KS3.
+In addition, cross-curricular projects may free up more time by linking with other subjects that are allocated more time, especially in KS3.
 For example, you could link a computing project with mathematics by asking students to create a game that teaches mathematical concepts.
 This could both deepen students’ learning of particular mathematical concepts and allow for the kind of repeated hands-on practice that builds coding fluency.

-<TX2>Advocating the Value of PBL for Inclusion: As with design-based approaches, PBL aligns well with UDL, specifically in the way students can bring their own interests into their creation of a public project.
+Advocating the value of PBL for inclusion: As with design-based approaches, PBL aligns well with UDL, specifically in the way students can bring their own interests into their creation of a public project.
 Both frameworks encourage teachers to guide and support project work with scaffolding and ongoing feedback.
-As educators, we can highlight the importance of creating inclusive classroom environments to our line managers to advocate for the time, training and resources needed to undertake project-based learning.
+As educators, we can highlight the importance of creating inclusive classroom environments to our line managers and advocate for the time, training and resources needed to undertake project-based learning.

-<TX2>Artefact-based Assessment: The tension between rote-learning approaches that may be used to prepare students to reproduce knowledge in written exam questions and the need for more fluid programming experiences raises an important question.
-How can some of the more flexible techniques for observing and assessing learner progress be brought into classroom practice?
-As a possible response, the NCCE promote the use of Artefact-Based Questions (ABQs) to assess project work.
+Artefact-based assessment: The tension between rote-learning approaches that may be used to prepare students to reproduce knowledge in written exam questions and the need for more fluid programming experiences raise an important question.
+How can some of the more flexible techniques for observing and assessing learner’s progress be brought into classroom practice?
+As a possible response, the NCCE promotes the use of artefact-based questions (ABQs) to assess project work.
 ABQs are questions based on the digital or physical artefacts that students create as part of their projects.
 ABQs allow teachers and students to link the problems students have encountered and solved in their computing projects to the requirements of the computing curriculum.
 Teachers can focus on specific areas of the students’ work and ask about details of the code structure and implementation.
 ABQs can also address design issues and processes.
-For example, how the project outcomes compare to the original goals, how feedback was implemented, about group work and overcoming challenges and the design challenges.
+For example, how the project outcomes compare to the original goals, how feedback was implemented, group work and overcoming challenges and the design challenges.